sahajre/goFAQ/README.md

 Go was conceived in September 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google.
 It was publicly announced in November 2009.
 Go version 1 was released on 28th March 2012.

 ## What were the main motivations/goals to create another programming language?
+* Fast compilation
+* Easy to use dependency management
+* Utilize the emergence of multicore processors by providing buit-in easy to use concurrency features
+* Simple type system.
+(Go doesn't support type heirarchy)

 ## How to try Go programming?